hummels-jp/program/MapBox/perg-master/fileSearch/ReadMe_Linux.md

 # fileSearch Tool Documentation (Linux Version)

+# build
+# make sure your system have gcc compiler and cmake
+# go to the ../build directory, run the command
+# cmake ..
+# make

 # Usage:
 # Navigate to the bin directory
+# cd ../bin/linux
 # ./fileSearch <file_or_directory> [options]

 # Options: